Shamsear/eskplayer/DEPLOYMENT.md

 git push -u origin main
 ```

-## Step 2: Set Up Database
+## Step 2: Prepare Database Information

-### Option A: Use Your Existing Neon Database
+### Use Your Existing Neon Database (Recommended)
-- You already have a working Neon database
+- You already have a working Neon database with all your data
-- Keep your current `DATABASE_URL` from your `.env` file
-- Skip to Step 3

-### Option B: Create a New Database on Render
-1. In Render dashboard, click "New" → "PostgreSQL"
-2. Name: `tournament-db`
-3. Database Name: `tournament`
-4. User: `tournament_user`
-5. Note the connection details for later
+- You will configure Render to connect to this existing database
+- **Do NOT create a new database on Render**
+- Your current database URL: `postgresql://neondb_owner:npg_fGmtpL3w7MDv@ep-super-sunset-a15qo477-pooler.ap-southeast-1.aws.neon.tech/neondb?sslmode=require&channel_binding=require`

 ## Step 3: Deploy to Render